rpsmith77/nyc-subway-map/README.md

 ## How It Works

-The system connects to the MTA's real-time data feeds through a custom MTAPI server.
+The system connects to the MTA's real-time data feeds through a custom MTAPI server **using WebSockets**.
 As trains arrive at stations across the NYC subway system, corresponding LEDs on your physical map light up in the color of the train line (e.g., yellow for the N/Q/R lines, red for the 1/2/3, etc.).
 The result is a living, breathing visualization of the entire subway network.

+**WebSocket-based updates:**
+The ESP32 establishes a persistent WebSocket connection to the MTAPI server.
+The server pushes real-time train arrival data to the ESP32, which parses the JSON payload and updates the LEDs accordingly.
+This is more efficient and responsive than periodic HTTP polling.

 ## Hardware Requirements